“His Compositions suggest a post humanist approach to sound production, where performer, instrument and objects become

 As an educator, he was awarded the Don Michael Randel Research Fellowship 2021-22 to conduct his new music course: P.I.Y.
 (Perform it Yourself) at Cornell University, Ithaca where he obtained his D.M.A. in music composition.
 He also holds M.M. in composition at Royal College of Music, London, B.M. in composition and conducting at College of Music, Mahidol University.
-His major teachers are Valeriy Rizayev, Dai Fujikura, Kevin Ernste and Marianthi Papalexandri Alexandri.
+His major teachers are Valeriy Rizayev, Dai Fujikura, Gilbert Nuono, Jonathan Cole, Kevin Ernste and Marianthi Papalexandri Alexandri.

-Piyawat is recently appointed as a Visiting Lecturer position at Cornell University and a Part-Time Lecturer at Ithaca College.
+Piyawat is currently an Assistant Professor of Composition at Bowling Green State University (BGSU).
 In Thailand, he is serving as a chair and a program curator for Int-Act Festival (Thailand).